 Being obsessed with food and body weight can develop eating disorders

-Janet Pidcock considers the increased risk for eating disorders amongst athletes.
+Janet Pidcock considers the increased risk of eating disorders amongst athletes.

-If you are an athlete aiming to optimise performance in your sport, you can obviously reap benefits from paying attention to what you eat.
+If you are an athlete aiming to optimise performance in your sport, you can reap benefits from paying attention to what you eat.
 However, for some people, this interest develops into an unhealthy obsession with food, calories and body weight.
 They worry continuously about what they are going to eat, when and where they are going to eat, how much weight they will put on if they go out for a meal with friends, how many hours they will have to exercise to burn off those calories, how they can avoid eating "banned" foods, and so on.
 Such an obsession with food and body weight is termed an eating disorder.